Pavel-Lantsman/web_project_4/README.md

 # Project Description:

+Web service with social network elements.
+An option to update user info and avatar picture, publish and delete created cards, view images in enlarged format.
+Also, there are an option to add or remove "like" mark.

 The main focus of this project is implimenting basic Javascript functions for form input and form button manipulation.

 ### Github-pages project: